jmaupetit/2025-pyconfr-onzr/slides.md

 It's time to experiment.

 ---
-layout: center
+layout: section
 ---

-# How do we play Deezer music with Python?
+# How do we handle Deezer music with Python?

 ---